 I have to get this all finished by the deadline for the RNA New Writers' Scheme, but as long as it keeps working as well as this, all should be well.

-Oh! she was perfect past all parallel --
+Oh! she was perfect past all parallel --So what has Don Juan's mother, Donna Inez, got to do with anything?

 Of any modern female saint's comparison;